Shahbaz Sharif first must win election to Parliament

 Nawaz Sharif was removed from office after revelations of his family’s finances that emerged in the Panama Papers leak led to a corruption probe.

 A five-judge panel announced its unanimous decision Friday afternoon.
-The courtroom was silent as Justice Ejaz Afzal read the judgment, and the opposition distributed candy in celebration following the verdict.
+Silence enveloped the courtroom as Justice Ejaz Afzal read the judgment, and the opposition distributed candy in celebration following the verdict.

 The huge cache of documents allegedly connected to a Panama law firm revealed the financial dealings of some of the world’s best-known people.